Introduction to Rational Unified Process

 Disadvantages

-- It is a complex model to implement as it has multiple stages of the workflow.
+- It is a complex model to implement as it has multiple workflow stages.

-- It is challenging for organizations to implement which has, small team size or projects.
+- It is challenging for organizations to implement which has small team sizes or projects.

-- It emphasizes the integration of modules throughout the software development process, so this creates trouble during the testing phase.
+- It emphasizes the integration of modules throughout the software development process, creating trouble during the testing phase.

 Conclusion

-This article discusses the Rational Unified Process (RUP), which is an Iterative process for software development.
-It deals with managing requirements, component-based architecture, software model, risk control, welcome to changes and software quality.
+This article discusses the Rational Unified Process (RUP), an Iterative software development process.
+It manages requirements, component-based architecture, software models, risk control, welcome to changes, and software quality.

 Recommended Articles